 - Uni Loc

-It's got the feel and control of the X-T1, but with a bit more appeal for novices and a slight smaller body with a more attractive price.
+The feel and control of the X-T1 with more appeal for novices, a slightly smaller body and a more attractive price.

 Super build and retro styling at an affordable price, but there's no viewfinder.